Cambridge English: Advanced (CAE)

 What else do you need to buy or do

 You need an A4 file, paper, pens and pencils.
 An advanced English-English dictionary and a thesaurus are also useful.
-Other materials and books are available in the Student Resource Room.

 You need to keep a file with all your work in and you need to do homework to ensure you progress as well as you can.

 What this course could lead to

 This course will prepare you for the Cambridge English: Advanced (CAE) exam .
 You do not take the exam at Mary Ward Centre and the exam fee is not included in the course.